Stella-Elaine/Moffat-Bay/database/README.md

 To work inside the DB you need to locally run MyMQL HERe is a step by step command review to ensure, one, you have MYSQL installed on your computer, and two, to start it to run the DB

+Below is what I did and then more traditonal readme if these don't work.

 0. MAKE SURE You CLONE the REPO

 1. CD into the repo MOFFAT_BAY